 In Memory of Kowboy Fred

 Kowboy Fred was a professional Disc Dog in Ontario, Canada.
-He was born from a sock working line in a barn east of Ontario Ottawa.
+He was born from a working stock line in a barn east of Ontario Ottawa.
 At home, Kowboy was a sweet and loving boy to both his human family, as well as the dogs and cats but Kow was a different dog once he started working the disc.
 He would explode with hyper drive

 to get that disc.
 Owner/Trainer Mike Longchamps